SYK-08/nuttx/README.md

 dependencies have been met.
 You can then see everything that could be selected with the right dependency selections.
 These additional options will be shown the `-` for the selection and for the value (since it cannot be selected and has no value).
-About all you do is to select the `<Help>` option to see what the dependencies are.
+All you do is select the `<Help>` option to see what the dependencies are.

 ## Make Sure that You are on the Right Platform

 Saved configurations may run on Linux, Cygwin (32- or 64-bit), or other platforms.
-The platform characteristics can be changed use `make menuconfig`.
+The platform characteristics can be changed using `make menuconfig`.
 Sometimes this can be confusing due to the differences between the platforms.
 Enter `sethost.sh`

 sethost.sh is a simple script that changes a configuration to your host platform.
 This can greatly simplify life if you use many different configurations.
-For example, if you are running on Linux and you configure like this:
+For example, if you are running on Linux and you configure it like this:

     tools/configure.sh board:configuration

-The you can use the following command to both (1) make sure that the configuration is up to date, AND (2) the configuration is set up correctly for Linux:
+You can use the following command to both (1) make sure that the configuration is up to date, AND (2) the configuration is set up correctly for Linux: